 The Pool is administered by the King County Treasury Operations Section and is not registered with the Securities and Exchange Commission (SEC) as an investment company.
-Oversight is provided by the King County Executive Finance Committee (EFC) pursuant to RCW 36.29.020.
-The EFC consists of the Chair of the County Council, the County Executive, the Director of Office of Performance, Strategy and Budget, and the Director of the Finance and Business Operations Division, or their designees.
-All investments are subject to written policies adopted by the EFC.
-The EFC reviews Pool performance monthly.
+Oversight is provided by the King County Executive Finance Committee (EFC), which serves the role of the County Finance Committee as defined in RCW 36.48.070.

 The County has deposit and investment policies addressing risks that have the potential to result in losses of deposits and investments.
 All deposits not insured by the Federal Depository Insurance Corporation (FDIC) are fully collateralized by the Public Deposit Protection Commission of the State of Washington (PDPC), a statutory authority established under chapter 39.58 RCW that governs public depositaries and provides that "All public funds deposited in public depositaries, including investment deposits and accrued interest thereon, shall be protected against loss, as provided in the chapter."
 Effective July 1, 2009, all public depositaries were required to pledge securities at 100% of their public deposits not covered by FDIC insurance.
+The PDPC constitutes a multiple financial institution collateral pool that can make pro rata assessments to all public depositaries within the state for their public deposits.
+PDPC protection is of the nature of collateral, not of insurance.
+The custodial credit risk for deposits is the risk that Water Quality's deposits may not be returned to it in the event of a bank failure.